10 Best RN to BSN Programs in California (Online & Campus) – 2023 Rankings

 • Provide evidence of the right to work in the United States.

-What are the 10 Best Accredited RN to BSN Programs in California (Online & Campus) for 2020?
+What are the 10 Best Accredited RN to BSN Programs in California for 2023?

 Program Overview: The RN to BSN program offered by San Diego State University is an on-campus program that takes 12 to 15 months to complete.
 Curriculum includes courses in nursing professionalism, research and evidence-based practice, leadership, caring for complex or critically ill patients, and much, much more.